Rules and FAQ

 a.
 Sportsmanship is expected of all team members.
 This is a reminder that, while this is NOT an SAE sanctioned event, teams are still representing their schools, their SAE Collegiate Chapters, and themselves.

 b.
-Per FSAE rules, all competition participants must be 18 or over to attend the Pittsburgh Shootout.
+All competition participants must be 18 or over to attend the Pittsburgh Shootout.

 c.
 The Pittsburgh Shootout LLC reserves the right to ask individuals or teams to leave the event in the case misconduct such as: violation of facility or event rules, inappropriate usage of the facilities, property damage, or otherwise inappropriate behavior.